 • Plants belong to the wood or tree element in the five elements model (which is a cornerstone of Chinese philosophy, medicine and feng shui).
 Plants represent growth and expansion.
 So if you want to boost your profits or expand your business or improve your health plants should be one of the first feng shui remedies to use.

-• Research suggests that presence of plants in offices boost productivity and creativity.
+• Research suggests that the presence of plants in offices boost productivity and creativity.

 • Plants help to reduce stress.